Skip to content

 Little side note: you’ll have a lot of little balls of fluff that you can use for felting if you’re into felting.

-Step 1 – Make sure the head has a hole at the bottom big enough to fit a hook and the wisp of hair’s knot size – Which is the thickest part of the wisp.
+1 – Make sure the head has a hole at the bottom big enough to fit a hook and the wisp of hair’s knot size – Which is the thickest part of the wisp.
 I’m using a half-finished head and very smooth hair.
+(The free pattern for the head is in one of my other blog posts)

-Step 5 – Repeat around the entirety of the top of the head until you feel satisfied with the look and thickness.
-It will take a LOT of yarn wisps.
+5 – Repeat around the entirety of the top of the head until you feel satisfied with the look and thickness.
+It will take a LOT of adding hair to make a full head of hair (as long as you don’t want your doll to have a bald spot)

 After you put eyes on it and stuff the head, the head is ready to be put on a body.
 I suggest waiting to style it until after the body is complete and attached.